-There’s no skirting around it: changes to flow around menopause can bring with then sudden, unexpected periods; and heavier flow that’s hard to cope with.
-Urinary changes – or so-called ‘sensitive bladder’ – is equally tricky.
+There’s no skirting around it.
+Changes to flow around menopause can bring with them sudden, unexpected periods and heavier flows that can be hard to cope with.
+Urinary changes – or the so-called ‘sensitive bladder’ – are equally tricky.
 Thankfully our stylist Gilly Woo is as practical as she is chic, and has lots of helpful advice to to see you through, whether you’re worried about ‘oops moments’ or a surprise visit from Aunt Flo.

 During perimenopause your periods can become unpredictable.
 They may be more frequent, less frequent, heavier, lighter, last longer or become shorter than you’re used to.
 So just when you thought you had your period routine sorted, Bam!
 You body throws a curveball and you need to adapt again.
 To make matters worse another delightful symptom we sometimes have to deal with is urinary incontinence.
 Joy!

 Of course, it’s more important than ever to exercise regularly, look after yourself with great food and mindfulness, and to get anything you’re worried about checked out with your GP or gynaecologist, but I’m not an expert on all that.

 What I am an expert on is fabrics, apparel, and practical solutions I’ve tried in real life, so let’s get started on what you can do and wear to make it easier to deal with leaks and flows.